MicrochipTech/RNBD451_BLE_ARDUINO_LIBRARY/README.md

 ## 1. Introduction<a name="step1">

-This is a Arduino library for using the Microchip RNBD451 BLE module with Arduino Zero Board.
-This has two arduino example projects as shown below.
+This is an Arduino library that allows you to use the Microchip RNBD451 BLE module with the Arduino Zero Board.
+This library includes two example projects, which are shown below.

 ### Example 1: BLE UART